Paul Soles

 Paul Robert Soles (August 11, 1930 – May 26, 2021) was a Canadian actor and television personality.
-He voiced the title character in Spider-Man (1967), and portrayed Hermey in the 1964 television special Rudolph the Red-Nosed Reindeer; Soles was one of the last surviving participants of the special's voice cast.
+He notably voiced the title character in the 1967 Spider-Man television series and Hermey in the 1964 Rudolph the Red-Nosed Reindeer television special.
+Soles was one of the last surviving participants of the special's voice cast.

-Soles first screen appearance was on CFPL in 1953, and he continued to perform over 60 years later, performing as of 2016 in the comedy web series My 90-Year-Old Roommate on the Canadian Broadcasting Corporation's online comedy channel, CBC Comedy.
+Soles' first screen appearance was on CFPL in 1953, and he continued to perform over 60 years later, performing in the comedy web series My 90-Year-Old Roommate on the Canadian Broadcasting Corporation's online comedy channel, CBC Comedy, as of 2016.

 Early life

 Soles was born in Toronto, the son of Lillian (Goodfellow) and Arthur L. Soles.
 His family were Jewish emigrants from Poland and Lithuania.
 He had two siblings.

 Soles is the cousin of Bernard "Bunny" Cowan, and they both worked on the original 1960s Spider-Man animated series and the 1967 children's series Max, the 2000-Year-Old Mouse.